MDSSCML/Recriando-pagina-login-instagram/README.md

 # Recriando página do instagram
 * Projetinho bem básico recriando página do login do instagram.
-* a maioria do código usei boostrap.
+* a maioria do código usei bootstrap.